Lojlk/Lojlk.github.io/index.md

 ---

 <p>
   Welcome!
-This site serves as an example for the Bay Jekyll theme.
+My name is John and I am a second year engineering student.
+This is my personal website where I blog about my interests and in general, my thoughts. serves as an example for the Bay Jekyll theme.
 Bay is a very simple and minimal theme, directly inspired by Dan Grover's <a href="http://dangrover.com">website</a>.
 </p>

 <p>